Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 I think that's all the candy I'll eat for today, so I ate that much candy.
 For dinner, I had garlic noodles and a salad ordered from Gyo-kaku.
 Their salads are also unusually good.

 ---
+I ate one more thing.
+An evolve pumpkin spice coconut butter cup.
+It tasted bad.  ~110 calories.
+Running tally:  ~1,735 calories.

+---
 Back to [[day-post-archive]]